You must have heard about Air Valves – but do you know what is it used for? What are its functions? How to install or

 It is also available in dual body design, in which an air release valve is piped into the side of an air/vacuum valve.
 The two arrangements perform the same tasks.

 Though the single-body design can be more cost-effective – the dual-body design can offer design flexibility when sizing the vents.
-Some piping designers use combination air valves on a pipeline because all air valve functions are part of it.
+Some piping designers use a combination air valve on a pipeline because all valves functions are part of it.

 It such cases it is very important for connecting pipes to be the proper size for water flow conditions.
 Besides, stretched air valve piping can have varying effects on water surge levels, so analysis may require to gauge piping requirements.